 - Successful Customer: Simple.
-Move to the cloud model for SCCM with IP boundaries defined.
-Note that if you go with AD boundaries, then when the client goes remote it will try to connect to last known distribution point, which may also be okay for your needs.
+Move to the cloud model for SCCM with AD boundaries defined.
+Note that if you go with AD boundaries, then when the client goes remote it will try to connect to last known distribution point, which is generally acceptable.
 And make sure you use the LWF driver to avoid legacy "Route Based" driver issues, such as switching networks and best addressing other applications that don't understand the multiple IP addresses -- potentially also some Z App roadmap items.
 SCCM Reporting, patches, and inventory will all work splendidly.
 Enjoy!

 The reality, however, is that not everyone has moved to the Cloud Management Gateway just yet, so we can, and should, be realistic about what a roadmap might look like to get to where things need to be.